-Medicare Part B prescription drugs

-These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include:

-- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases
+Chapter 4.
+Medical Benefits Chart (what is covered and what you pay) What you must pay when you get Services that are covered for you these services Medicare Part B prescription drugs These drugs are covered under Part B of Original IN NETWORK Medicare.
+Members of our plan receive coverage for Medicare Part B chemotherapy these drugs through our plan.
+Covered drugs include: drugs and administration: Drugs that usually aren't self-administered by the 20% of the total cost for Medicarepatient and are injected or infused while you are covered drugs and administration. getting physician, hospital outpatient, or ambulatory surgical center services Other Medicare Part B drugs and Drugs you take using durable medical equipment administration: (such as nebulizers) that were authorized by the 20% of the total cost for other plan Medicare-covered Part B drugs.
+Clotting factors you give yourself by injection if you have hemophilia Part B drugs may be subject to step Immunosuppressive drugs, if you were enrolled in therapy requirements.
+Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are OUT OF NETWORK homebound, have a bone fracture that a doctor certifies was related to post-menopausal Medicare Part B chemotherapy drugs osteoporosis, and cannot self-administer the drug and administration: Antigens 20% of the total cost for Medicare-Certain oral anti-cancer drugs and anti-nausea covered drugs and administration. drugs Other Medicare Part B drugs and Certain drugs for home dialysis, including heparin, administration: the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating 20% of the total cost for other agents (such as Epogen®, Procrit®, Epoetin Alfa, Medicare-covered Part B drugs.
+Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home Part B drugs may be subject to step treatment of primary immune deficiency diseases therapy requirements.

-The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www. cloverhealth.com/part-b-st
+The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www.dww.dww.eloverhealth.com/part-b-st